ernst96/D3/README.md

-## Real Time and Historical System Performance Visualizing
+## Real Time and Historical System Performance Visualization

 This is a prototype developed for Sony Music to visualize supply chain system performance.